Staff and Board of Directors

 Board of Directors:

-Peter Parks, Vice President
+Peter Parks, Secretary

 Peter is retired from Portland ILWU Local 8, longshore workers union.
 He has also been a member of the Machinist’s Union, working at Cummins Northwest as a diesel mechanic for 14 years.
 He has been involved in social justice and workers rights issues for many years, working with Portland Jobs with Justice, PCASC (Portland Central America Solidarity Committee, participating in labor delegations to Venezuela/Colombia and Mexico), and Voz.
 He is a co-chair of the Immigrant Rights Committee of Portland Jobs with Justice.
 Peter is married, has two adult children and a golden retriever.